PerytonSpace/tilly-sat/pico/test-code/mpu6050/README.md

 <br>

-Try blowing on the sensor and changing the height of the sensor to see the change in values.
-It might be useful to reduce the delay in the loop to see this.
+Try tilting the sensor on each of it's axis and use the serial plotter to observe the changes in acceleration.

-The `CSB` and `SDO` pins are used for SPI.